The Mindful connection

 Here are five practical attitude shifts that will help you make your existing relationships more juicy and will attract new ones in your life.

-PRACTICE PRACTICAL COMPASSION Use your empathy to turn insight into practical acts of kindness.
-Be open hearted to your work colleagues and your neighbours as well as close friends and spouses.
+PRACTICE PRACTICAL COMPASSION: Use your empathy to turn insight into practical acts of kindness.
+Be open-hearted to your work colleagues and your neighbours and close friends and spouses.
 Think about their needs and how you can help.

-BE FORGIVING Notice resentment in yourself: what is stopping you forgiving others?
-People may have wronged you in the past but you could choose to learn from those occasions and forge a better relationship in the present.
+BE FORGIVING Notice resentment in yourself: what is stopping you from forgiving others?
+People may have wronged you in the past, but you could choose to learn from those occasions and forge a better relationship in the present.

-STEP BACK FROM CONFLICT During a disagreement, if you feel frustration or anger rise up take a pause and pay attention to your emotions.
-Take a step back before responding and if necessary continue the discussion when you are feeling calmer.
+STEP BACK FROM CONFLICT During a disagreement, if you feel frustration or anger rise, take a pause and pay attention to your emotions.
+Take a step back before responding and continue the discussion when you are feeling calmer.
 Connection is more important than being right.

 Empathy: How to tune into others

 Empathy is the essential ingredient in any fulfilling relationship